 Let’s pretend that I handled the rest of the transaction like a pro.
 Let’s pretend that the machine didn’t repeatedly insist that my credit card was inserted incorrectly, so that a frustrated Italian man didn’t have to tell me to leave my card in the machine long enough for my order to process.
 Let’s pretend that I didn’t get so flustered even the heroin addicts were embarrassed for me.

-The machine wanted my card to stay in the slot long enough to ensure I had time to rescue the Aussie couple at the next machine from helpful gypsies.
+The machine wanted my card to stay in the slot long enough to ensure I had time to rescue the Aussie couple at the next machine from helpful scam artists.
 In gratitude, the Aussies offered to help me find my train.
 Sadly, there wasn’t time to discuss my fear of emus.

 Eventually, the ticket machine spat out a ticket, I found my new train number on the departures board, and my new train, that God personally placed on Track Number 9, was waiting for me.